WhiteShadow77/Queue-RESTAPI-job-batch-number-guesser/README.md

 * GET http://localhost:80/api/start
   Starts app with the default settings (from .env).
 Can receive paramaters(all or their combinations):
     * jobs=x, x is number of jobs in the batch
-    * tries=x, x is number of tries in all the chain's links
+    * tries=x, x is number of tries for all the jobs
-    * guess_number=x, x is number app will try to guess in all the chain's links
+    * guess_number=x, x is number app will try to guess in all the jobs
     * range[start]=x&range[end]=y, x and y is numbers describes start of the range and end respectively
     * backoff=x, x is time in seconds which queue waits between the jobs.